-In the site-specific installation, Passage, the transformation of this landscape will be explored by juxtaposing a grid-based design with flora and fauna that existed in the area before it was urbanized.
+In the site-specific installation, Passage, the transformation of this landscape is explored through the juxtaposition of a grid-based design, with flora and fauna that existed in the area before it was urbanized.
 The installation appropriates the motifs in historic and existing wallpaper and carpets from the home, as well as period styles, to describe the changes in the landscape surrounding the house over time.

 The installation consists of two related pieces, a mural in the main stairway, and a floor-based installation in Aaron Burr’s bedroom on the second floor of the house.
 In the mural, a motif from the hallway wallpaper on the first floor is transformed into a design referencing the growing city grid in Manhattan in 1832, the era of the Aaron Burr Room.
 As the viewer moves up to the second floor, the mural reflects a progression back in time, with the grid dissipating and the natural motifs dominating.